-At the time of the 2017 Review, there were effectively no trades occurring on ASX Victorian gas products, participants suggested the Victorian OTC and GSA markets were difficult for participants to trade, and there were minimal trades at the trade-points outside the DTS.
-Since then:
+At the time of the 2017 Review, there were almost no trades occurring on ASX Victorian gas products, participants suggested the Victorian OTC and GSA markets were difficult for participants to trade, and there were minimal trades at the trade-points outside the DTS.
+It was these conditions that led the Commission to recommend the proposed FTM.
+However, since then the market has changed with:

-there has been an increase in trades on the ASX, and the ASX is intending to introduce a market maker for its Victorian gas products
+an increase in trades on the ASX, and the ASX is intending to introduce a market maker for its Victorian gas products 7

-- several brokers have entered the Victorian gas market in the past year, assisting in building trades on the OTC market and at the trade-points - there is slightly more information on gas prices in the market from public ASX figures, ACCC gas inquiry interim reports and, at a cost, through brokers.

-The rule change proposal suggests that the FTM would operate alongside these products and processes.
+- several brokers having entered the Victorian gas market in the past year, assisting in building trades on the ASX and OTC market - more information being available on gas prices in the market from public ASX figures, ACCC gas inquiry interim reports and, at a cost, through brokers. - The rule change proposal suggests that the FTM would operate alongside these products and processes.